cloud-gov/cg-site/_docs/ops/secrets.md

 Authorized federal staff rotate, encrypt, and backup keys yearly.
 Privileged users can access the keys only with two-factor authentication and a decryption passphrase.
 In the rare case that both the keys and the decryption passphrase for the backup are lost or compromised, new keys can be rotated in by authorized federal staff, while maintaining availability of information.

-## Managing legacy cloud.gov credentials
+## Managing legacy Cloud.gov credentials

 Most credentials are moving to CredHub, but some are still managed in S3.
 To work with them you'll need your AWS account set up, along with `aws-vault` (see above).